su2-r/su2-r/README-2.md

   * Experience of start-up and managing private practice.
   * Medical literature reviews related to CMS policy; Case studies in the development of value-based care policies and guidelines.
   * Resolved complex conflicts of interest among four stakeholders in the care system network.

+To learn more about my career journey, domain knowledge, and soft skills, including my writings, visit my website.

+Thanks for visiting!

+🙂